tkellehe/concepts/languages/qeg/README.md

 Since the the qubits we're not allocated yet, they are started in the zero state.
 Then we apply the Hadamard gate putting the qubits in a superposition.
-The `Ṃ` measures the qubits using the QATS concept generating a SuperpositonBit list into `b`, the next available variable.
+The `Ṃ` measures the qubits using the QATS concept generating a Bit list into `b`, the next available variable.
 The program then default prints what was assigned to the last variable if nothing was printed.
-Therein, it will print all `*`s because all states are equally likely based on QATS best guess.
+Therein, it will print random ones and zeros because all states are equally likely based on QATS best guess.

 ```
 ḢṂ
 ```

+This program only applies it to 64 qubits explicitly.

 ```
-°ḢỌ
+a°ḢabṂ
 ```

 ## Encoding